Honeypot ant: Behaviour

 Many insects, notably honey bees and some wasps, collect and store liquid for use at a later date.
 However, these insects store their food within their nest or in combs.
 Honey ants are unique in using their own bodies as living storage, used later by their fellow ants when food is otherwise scarce.
 Designated worker ants, called "repletes," are the main group that store food for the colony.
 Repletes are fed by other worker ants until their abdomens become swollen with honey.
 This extreme growth causes the repletes to become mostly immobile as they act as the "living pantry" for the colony.
 When the liquid stored inside a honeypot ant is needed, the worker ants stroke the antennae of the honeypot ant, causing the honeypot ant to regurgitate the stored liquid from its crop.

 Anatomy

 Honeypot ants compared to a human hand.
 The dark dorsal sclerites are widely separated by the stretched arthrodial membrane of the inflated abdomen of each replete.

 The abdomen of species like Camponotus inflatus consists of hard dorsal sclerites (stiff plates) connected by a softer, more flexible arthrodial membrane.
 When the abdomen is empty, the arthrodial membrane is folded and the sclerites overlap, but when the abdomen fills the arthrodial membrane becomes fully stretched, leaving the sclerites widely separated.
+Unlike ordinary workers, in which the arthrodial membrane is rarely stretched to its limit, repletes repeatedly cycle between a tightly folded, overlapping configuration and an extreme, fully extended state as they are filled and drained.